 W. Kent Davis

-Rear Admiral W. Kent Davis, USN, (Retired) became the seventh State Commissioner of the Alabama Department of Veterans Affairs on February 19, 2019.
-As Commissioner, he manages the agency’s operations, coordinates mission execution and oversees 120 state employees in 67 counties as well as over 900 contract health service providers.
-He also manages an agency budget of over $100 million as well as state benefits and services for Alabama Veterans and their families.
+Rear Admiral W. Kent Davis, USN (Retired) became the seventh Commissioner of the Alabama Department of Veterans Affairs on February 19, 2019, upon selection by the State Board of Veterans Affairs.
+As Commissioner, he manages the agency’s operations, coordinates mission execution, and oversees the work of approximately 1,200 state and contractor employees in 70 facilities throughout Alabama.
+He also manages an annual agency budget of over $190 million as well as state benefits and services for approximately 400,000 Alabama Veterans and their families.

 The son of a combat-wounded World War II U.S. Army Veteran, Commissioner Davis was born in Montgomery and also grew up in Atlanta and New Orleans.
 A National Merit Scholar, he attended Louisiana State University on an academic scholarship, receiving a Bachelor of Science degree in Business Administration in 1985.
 Enlisting in the Navy Reserve while attending college, upon graduation from LSU he was commissioned as an active duty Navy officer, and was assigned to the battleship USS MISSOURI (BB-63) for a three-year tour, stationed in Long Beach, California.
 Aboard the MISSOURI, he deployed to the Persian Gulf during the Iran-Iraq War (for Operation Earnest Will) and off the coast of the Soviet Union in the northern Pacific.
 He served as both an Assistant Supply Officer and a Gun Director Officer for the 5- and 16-inch guns aboard MISSOURI.